How to Apply

 If a viewing is not possible due to certain circumstances, exceptions can be made but this needs to be arranged with the Property Manager.

 To arrange a viewing please call 0131 6560390.

 All Applicants must usually be employed and be able to prove so.
-Monthly earnings must be at least 3 times the amount of the rent thereby showing clear affordability.
+Annual earnings must be approximately 30 times the amount of the rent thereby showing clear affordability.
 We don’t want to put your budget in a bad position down the road!